Throughput and Delay Scaling in Supportive Two-Tier Networks

-We assume that the secondary nodes have the necessary cognitive features such as software-programmability to ``pretend'' as primary nodes such that they could be chosen as the designated primary relay nodes within a particular primary cell.
-As later shown by \emph{Lemma~\ref{lemma2}} in Section IV, a randomly selected designated relay node for the primary packet in each primary cell is a secondary node w.h.p..
-Once a secondary node is chosen to be a designated primary relay node for primary packets, it keeps silent and receives broadcasted primary packets during active primary time slots when only primary source nodes transmit their packets.
-Furthermore, we use the time-sharing technique to guarantee successful packet deliveries from the secondary nodes to the primary destination nodes as follows.
+We use the time-sharing technique to guarantee successful packet deliveries from the secondary nodes to the primary destination nodes as follows.
 We divide each secondary frame into three equal-length subframes, such that each of them has the same length as one primary time slot as shown in~Fig.~\ref{frame}.
 The first subframe is used to transmit the secondary packets within the secondary tier.
 The second subframe is used to relay the primary packets to the next relay nodes.
 Accordingly, the third subframe of each secondary frame is used to deliver the primary packets from the intermediate destination nodes\footnote{An ``intermediate'' destination node of a primary packet within the secondary tier is a chosen secondary node in the primary cell within which the final primary destination node is located.} in the secondary tier to their final destination nodes in the primary tier.
 Specifically, for the first subframe, we use the following protocol: \begin{itemize} \item Divide the unit area into square secondary cells with size $a_s(m)$.
 In order to maintain the full connectivity within the secondary tier, we have to guarantee $a_s(m) \geq 2\log m/m$ with a similar argument to that in the primary tier.
 Given the assumption of $\beta\geq 2$, the size of the secondary cell is much smaller than that of the primary cell, i.e., $a_s(m)\ll a_p(n)$.

 \item Group the secondary cells into secondary clusters, with each secondary cluster of 64 cells.
 Each secondary cluster also follows a 64-TDMA pattern to communicate, which means that the first subframe is divided into 64 secondary time slots.